chunatech/daaru/README.md

 2. Extract the release into the directory where you would like cweed to be installed
 <!-- TODO: Link to Configuration page -->
-3. Configure cWeed if desired by adding a `config.json` file to the `config` directory in your installation. see [configuration]() for more details
+3. Obtain a chrome driver that is compatible with the version of chrome being used and either extract it into the `drivers` directory of the application, or upon configuration, specify its location in the config file.

-*alternately, you can build cWeed from source, by using either the `build.ps1` or `build.sh` files in the root of the project.
+4. Configure cWeed if desired by adding a `config.json` file to the `config` directory in your installation. see [configuration]() for more details *alternately, you can build cWeed from source, by using either the `build.ps1` or `build.sh` files in the root of the project.
 Obtain the source code from [releases](), or build from the master branch if desired.*